Universal Beta Splatting: Method

 To address this limitation, we introduce the \textit{Spatial-Orthogonal Cholesky} parameterization that preserves rotation-scale structure in the spatial subspace while enabling flexible cross-dimensional correlations.
 For $N = 3 + C$ dimensions, we construct:

 where $\bm{R}_x \in \text{SO}(3)$ is the spatial rotation computed via first-order Taylor approximation $\bm{R}_x \approx \bm{I} + \bm{A}_x$ of the matrix exponential (with $\bm{A}_x$ skew-symmetric), $\bm{s}_x$ are spatial scales, $\bm{s}_q$ are scales for other dimensions, and $\bm{L}_{qx}$ encodes cross-correlations.
-As shown in Table \ref{tab:rotation_comparison} (Appendix), this first-order approximation provides nearly identical fidelity while greatly reducing computation.
+As shown in Table \ref{tab:rotation_comparison} (Appendix~\ref{app:spatial-orthogonal}), this first-order approximation provides nearly identical fidelity while greatly reducing computation.
 The covariance $\bm{\Sigma} = \bm{L}\bm{L}^\top$ maintains explicit 3D geometric structure while allowing expressive correlations across view and time.
+More theoretical and empirical analysis are available in Appendix~\ref{app:spatial-orthogonal}.